 - the system is tested under a load of approximately 6 million operations per hour;

-- the client receives recommendations on how to optimize the Profile system settings to work with maximum performance.
+- the client receives recommendations on how to optimize the Profile system settings to function with maximum performance after each testing iteration.

 The Fidelity Profile system is a large project, and for its load testing, it is essential to automate processes.
 For this reason, our engineers have automated the following actions:

-- the process of receiving test results from Grafana and Influxdb, collecting post-test data, and creating charts based on these data;
+- receiving test results from Grafana and Influxdb, collecting post-test data, and creating charts based on these data;

-Test plans are created according to a specific algorithm:
+Test plans in this project have been created according to a specific algorithm:

 - We create a test profile in advance, based on the collected project statistics;